Gold Falls After Yellen Says Inflation May Rise

 Continue Reading Below

-Gold for August delivery was recently down 0.1% at $1,217.80 a troy ounce on the Comex division of the New York Mercantile Exchange.
+Gold for August delivery closed down 0.2% at $1,217.30 a troy ounce on the Comex division of the New York Mercantile Exchange.
 Prices were as high as $1223.60 a troy ounce earlier in the session.

 In testimony to the Senate Banking Committee, Ms. Yellen said a stronger labor market and rising prices of imported goods supported her expectations for inflation to rise in the future.